Home | Reviews |Nikon Z8: hands on

 What is the Nikon Z8?

 The Nikon Z9 was announced in October 2021 as the company’s flagship full-frame mirrorless camera.
-Around 18 months later, the Nikon Z8 has been announced and dubbed the ‘baby Z9’.
+Around 18 months later, the Nikon Z8 was announced and dubbed the ‘baby Z9’.
 It earns that moniker by dint of its smaller body yet almost identical specification.

 The Nikon Z8 is smaller than the Z9 because the Z9 is a dual-gripped camera, while the Z8 has a single grip and it accepts the Nikon EN-EL15c battery instead of the Z9’s larger EN-EL18b battery.
 In other respects, the Nikon Z8 has a very similar specification to the Z9, sharing the same 45.7MP full-frame stacked CMOS sensor, Expeed 7 processor, Intelligent AF system and impressive shooting credentials, including 8K video capability.

-Nikon is aiming the Z8 at a wide range of photographers (including wedding, wildlife, landscape and portrait shooters) and content creators or filmmakers on a budget.
+Nikon is aiming the Z8 at a wide range of photographers (including wedding, wildlife, landscape and portrait shooters) and content creators or filmmakers on a budget that doesn’t stretch to the Z9.
 It’s seen as the true replacement for the popular Nikon D850 DSLR, combining speed with high resolution in a single-gripped body.

 Read: Nikon Z8 vs D850 key features compared